wwoods/git-results/README.md

 Changelog
 ---------

+* 2016-6-8 - Config vars now do dependency sorting, substituting at the last possible moment.
 * 2016-6-1 - Config overhaul.
 Rather than several binary files, there is now a single git-results.cfg file.
 * 2016-6-1 - Various fixes - method for ignoring e.g. '.pyc' files,